Not All Somatic Work Is Trauma-Informed: A Framework for Clarity

 3. Practices That Are Incompatible with Trauma-Informed Care

+High-intensity breathwork without preparation or regulation, “release” techniques that impose outcomes rather than invite awareness, and rigid posture correction, aggressive manipulation, or “no pain, no gain” bodywork fall into this category.
 These practices may be marketed as healing — but they often replicate the dynamics of trauma: something is done to the person, rather than with them.

 Final Thoughts

+Trauma-informed care is not a set of tools — it’s a philosophy grounded in safety, agency, and trust.
 Somatic work can be profound — but only when it aligns with a person’s capacity, choice, and nervous system.

 Some methods are built to be trauma-informed.
 Others can be adapted.
 And some, by their nature, are not appropriate for trauma recovery.
+The difference lies less in what is done, and more in how — and why.

 Author